emberjs/guides/source/object-model/observers.md

 Ember supports observing any property, including computed properties.

+Observers should contain behavior that reacts to changes in another property.
+Observers are especially useful when you need to perform some behavior after a binding has finished synchronizing.

+Observers are often over-used by new Ember developers.
+Observers are used heavily within the Ember framework itself, but for most problems Ember app developers face, computed properties are the appropriate solution.

 You can set up an observer on an object by using `Ember.observer`:

 ```javascript